Freshman Bridge Program

 The IUPUI Summer Bridge Program is a fun and required program for all freshman students in F-1 or J-1 status

 Bridge helps you transition from being a high school student to a freshman university student.
+All international freshman undergraduates admitted for fall semesters are expected to attend (Summer Bridge Program is not offered for spring admission).
 During Bridge you will:

 - Meet faculty, advisors, student mentors, and librarians